 Same Voltage Ratio

-If two transformers of different voltage ratios are fed the same primary supply voltage, then there will be a difference in the secondary voltage.
-Now, if these transformers are connected to the same bus for delivering power to the common load.
-Then, there will be a circulating current between the secondary winding of both the transformers, and it will lead to a circulating current between primary winding.
+Suppose two transformers of different voltage ratios are fed the same primary supply voltage.
+In that case, there will be a difference in the secondary voltage if these transformers are connected to the same bus for delivering power to the common load.
+Then, there will be a circulating current between the secondary winding of both transformers, and it will lead to a circulating current between the primary winding.

 The small voltage difference can cause a large circulating current to flow in the winding.
-Thus circulating current cause I2R losses in the winding and cause heating of the winding.
-Therefore, the secondary voltage of both the transformer must be the same for parallel operation.
+Thus, circulating current causes I2R losses in the winding and causes heating of the winding.
+Therefore, the secondary voltage of both transformers must be the same for parallel operation.

 Same Percentage Impedance

-Both the transformer operating in parallel must have the same percentage impedance.
-The current shared by the parallel transformer should be proportional to the MVA rating of the transformers.
+Both transformers operating in parallel must have the same percentage impedance.
+The current shared by the parallel transformer should be proportional to the transformers’ MVA ratings.

 This is possible if both transformers have the same percentage impedance.
 The current delivered by these transformers is inversely proportional to their internal impedance.
 The internal impedance of the transformer is inversely proportional to its MVA rating.
 In other words, percentage impedance or per unit values of impedance should be identical for all the transformers operating in parallel.